zrythm/zrythm/doc/user/README.md

 PDF compilation requires texlive.
 See https://tug.org/texlive/quickinstall.html

-## LICENSE
+## License
-The sources required to build the manual and the contents of the manual are licensed under the GNU Affero General Public License, version 3 or later.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with the Invariant Sections being just "Credits", with no Front-Cover Texts, and with no Back-Cover Texts.
-The full text of the license can be found in the [COPYING](COPYING) file.
+A copy of the license is included in the [COPYING](COPYING) file.

 ----